mehulagg/gitlab/doc/administration/monitoring/performance/request_profiling.md

     * [Modify Headers](https://addons.mozilla.org/en-US/firefox/addon/modify-headers/) Firefox extension
     * `curl --header 'X-Profile-Token: <token>' https://gitlab.example.com/group/project`
-1. Once request is finished (which will take a little longer than usual), you can view the profiling output from `Monitoring > Requests Profiles` admin page.
+1. Once request is finished (which will take a little longer than usual), you can view the profiling output from `Monitoring > Requests Profiles` admin page by clicking the link of relevant timestamp when the profiling was taken.
 ![Profiling output](img/request_profile_result.png)

 ## Cleaning up